Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentDocxGetHeadersAndFooters**
 > GetDocxHeadersAndFootersResponse editDocumentDocxGetHeadersAndFooters(reqConfig)

-Get content of a footer from a DOCX
+Get content of a footer from a Word DOCX document

 Returns the footer content from a Word Document (DOCX) format file